LoginRadius/docs/content/references/sdk/ruby-sdk/index.md

-##### Get Context with Roles and Permissions (GET)
+#### Get Context with Roles and Permissions (GET)

- This API Gets the contexts that have been configured and the associated roles and permissions.
+This API gets the contexts that have been configured and the associated roles and permissions.